Houses For Sale in Mission & Real Estate

-Hatzic is approximately 6 km from downtown Mission and its separate community.
+Hatzic is approximately 6 km from downtown Mission.
 Children are within walking distance of schools, and it's a family-oriented quiet area of primarily single detached homes and some townhouses.
 About a third of the properties were built in the 1960s - 1970s, while the remaining buildings were constructed pre-1960 or in the 1980s.

 About Mission, BC